IamForexTrader.com logo

 Does leverage affect position size?

-Why does the calculator round lot size down?
+Why does the calculator round the lot size down?

 Mykola Zavarov - AuthorMykola ZavarovAuthor